Health Equity Network grantees

 Project area: Rice County

 Rice County Public Health will connect with trusted community members to co-create a Health Equity Advisory and Leadership (HEAL) Council.
 The long-term goal of the council is to advance health equity.
 The council will work on identifying formal and informal communication channels used by our populations most impacted by health inequities so that Rice County Public Health can shift our messaging and outreach to better reach the public.
-In doing this work we will be adding one Community Health Worker who is bilingual in Somali and English.
-This individual will be a member on the HEAL Council.
+In doing this work, we will be adding one Community Health Worker who is bilingual in Somali and English.
+This individual will be a member of the HEAL Council.
 To strengthen our community’s understanding of the value of this work, we will contract with our local community health center to offer community seminars on implicit bias and health inequities.

 Grantee home location: Hennepin County